|Location||Christs College, Cambridge|

-|Site class||Veteran, Heritage Tree On A Mound, Planted 1608|
+Site class||Veteran, Heritage Tree On A Mound, Planted 1608|

     The so-called Milton Mulberry was planted in 1608 in the Fellow's Garden.
 Milton may well have known the tree, but did not plant it.
-This magnificent, sprawling tree is planted on a mound.
+This magnificent, sprawling tree is on a mound.
 This seems to have been added to support the heavy branches, and encourage them to layer (produce root shoots).
 Archive illustrations of the tree show it standing upright, albeit at an angle.
 According to historian Nick Chrimes the tree was part of an attempt at sericulture as others were purchased and sheds were built for raising silkworms. [see the Appendix to the second edition of his fascinating book Cambridge: Treasure Island in the Fens].
 Read the fascinating story here: https://www.moruslondinium.org/research/cambridge-mulberries

     Find out more at www.moruslondinium.org/research/cambridge-mulberries